-- What sectors of the mining industry are covered by the 2013 changes to the Health & Safety legislation? - What does this mean for exploration companies? - The Senior Site Executive role - Principal hazard concept & application to exploration activities - Introduction to risk management in the context of the new legislation
+- What is MinEx & what do we do - What sectors of the mining industry are covered by the 2013 changes to the Health & Safety legislation? - What does this mean for exploration companies? - The Senior Site Executive role - Principal hazard concept & application to exploration activities - Introduction to risk management in the context of the new legislation